Algo-Foundry/teal-program/README.md

 To test your TEAL program, change the transaction amount, creator's address and see if your program rejects the transaction.

-## Hints
-1. To check strings, you will need to encode them to base64 format in TEAL programs.

 ## Setup instructions

 ### 1. Install packages